MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-data/packages/data/overview.md

 - **Data Controller** - A mechanism for invoking an action with the currently associated data-bound value provided as a parameter.
 - **Keypath** - A data selector that references a specific object in a Data Source.
 As currently implemented, the keypath format is modelled after JSON data accessors for deciphering any nested combination of maps, lists and atomic elements.

 * **Local Keypath** - A Data Consumer side keypath that can be permanently embedded in a reusable prefab.
-By way of a combination of resolving collection entities and Keypath Mappers, this will automatically be converted to a fully resolved keypath for a specific item in a collection.
+Through resolving collection entities and Keypath Mappers, this will automatically be converted to a fully resolved keypath for a specific item in a collection.
 When not associated with a collection, these can either map directly to a datum in the data source or can first be modified by way of a Keypath Mapper.

 - **Fully Resolved Keypath** - A full, absolute keypath that maps to one specific object in a Data Source.
 For items in a collection, this is a combination of the fully resolved keypath for one collection entity and a relative (local) keypath for one data element of that collection entity.